ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ## Embedded Application Resources

-We can embed content as resources in our applications and serve using the `resource` and `resources` functions
+We can embed content as resources in our applications and serve these using the `resource` and `resources` functions

 ```kotlin
 static("assets") {